anon-dot-com/examples/connect-ios-swiftui/APPCLIPS.md

+# Running the Example App Clip

+Run the Anon App Clip directly in your local Xcode.
+You'll see how you can present integrations to your users and link their sessions to your organization.

+## Setup

+1. Paste your (SDK Client ID) `ANON_CLIENT_ID` and (User Token) `ANON_USER_ID_TOKEN` environment variables from https://console.anon.com into `Tokens.xcconfig`.
+1. Open Xcode and select either `LinkApp` or `LinkClip` as the build target. `LinkClip` is the **App Clip** experience and `LinkApp` is the complete installed application.
+Please be aware that the two are mutually exclusive.
+You can't have an app and it's child **App Clip** installed concurrently.
+This is due to a limitation in how App Clips are packaged within the App itself.
+1. Click run to see the **App Clip** in your iOS simulator, or adjust the **Bundle ID** to one that your organization controls and test locally on your device.
+Please note that you can adjust the tested **App Clip** URL in the **Xcode Scheme Settings** to speed up your testing.

 # Working with Anon App Clips

 Deploying an App Clip all the way to production requires a number of steps and has a deep blocker based on Apple's actions.
 We'll summarize the steps below, but you're expected to complete them in your own App Store Connect console.